The future? Courses I would like to teach one day.

 Introduction to Game-based Learning

 What is game-based learning?
 What are its psychological foundations?
 How can games be used to foster learning?
-In this one-semester course we will explore those questions on the basis of the Handbook of Game-based Learning by Jan Plass, Richard E. Mayer, and Bruce D. Homer, and further, related literature.
+In this one-semester course we explore those questions on the basis of the Handbook of Game-based Learning by Jan Plass, Richard E. Mayer, and Bruce D. Homer, and further, related literature.